 Is Bitcoin a Good Choice for You?

-It is important for everyone to consider the pros and cons before jumping in.
+It is important for everyone to consider the pros and cons before jumping in and opening a bitcoin account.
 Even though everything is handled virtually, it is still your money and financial stability at risk.

 Benefits of Bitcoin